DhavalKapil/elasticsearch-lua/docs/connection_pool.rst

   }

 .. note:: A string is passed in **connectionPool** when setting an in-built
           Connection Pool.
-Otherwise an object is passed while setting a custom Connection Pool.
+Otherwise, an object is passed while setting a custom Connection Pool.